Under Pressure... Pest Pressure, That Is

 If you see any new damage, then start back at step one and go through the steps again.

-Treat If Necessary
+Treat Only If Necessary

-If you've waited and observed that the pest situation is not getting any better, then it's time to go in full defense mode against the pest.
-You have two options: you can introduce your pest's predator or you can treat with organic pesticides.
+If you've waited and observed that the pest situation is not getting any better, then you have two options: you can treat with organic pesticides or you can just remove the affected plant.

-Pest-Affected Leaves Are Better for You
+Bonus: Pest-Affected Leaves Are Better for You

 Sounds too good to be true, right?
 Let me explain.

 Texas A&M University did a study where they poked holes in strawberry leaves to imitate an attack from a pest.
 The strawberries with holey leaves had more antioxidants and nutrients than those that were not "attacked".
 This is because our plants actually have built-in defense systems and start fighting for themselves the moment they feel threatened.
-They don't just surrender to the invaders until we step in with herbicides.
+They don't just surrender to the invaders until we step in with pesticides.

 It makes sense, right?
 Your plant wants to stay alive as much as you want it to stay alive.